Azure/azure-cli-extensions/src/datashare/README.md

 \"container_name\":\"newcontainer\", \"storage_account_name\":\"consumersa\", \
 \"kind\":\"BlobFolder\",\"prefix\":\"myprefix\"}"
 ```
-Please make sure the datashare account has the right permission to the data target when creating a data set mapping on it.
-For instance, you can use `az datashare account show` to get 'identity.principalId' in the result, then assign the right role to it.
+Please make sure the datashare consumer account has the right permission of the data target when creating a data set mapping on it.
+For instance, you can use `az datashare account show` to get 'identity.principalId' of the account, then assign the right role to it.
 ```
 az role assignment create \
 --role "Storage Blob Data Contributor" \